MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

     ![Screenshot showing Change your password](images/hub3-change-admin-password.png)

+> [!TIP]
+> When joined to Microsoft Entra ID (Azure AD), you can utlize Windows LAPS (Local Administrator Password Solution).
+Although LAPS doesn't remove local admin accounts, it automatically manages local admin passwords, ensuring they're randomized and securely stored in AD.
+This reduces the risk associated with stale or widely-known admin passwords.
+See the section on this page: [Enterprise Management of Surface Hub 3](#enterprise-management-of-surface-hub-3).

 ## Set a UEFI password

 The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
 By setting a UEFI password, you add an additional layer of security, preventing unauthorized users from making changes to the device's firmware settings.
 Set a strong UEFI password and ensure it's stored in a secure location.